perfanalytics/pose2sim/README.md

 4. Create an OpenSim model if you need 3D joint angles.

 #### With AlphaPose:
-[AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) is slightly less renowned than OpenPose and not as easy to run on non-Linux machines, but its accuracy is comparable.
+[AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) is one of the main competitors of OpenPose, and its accuracy is comparable.
 As a top-down approach (unlike OpenPose which is bottom-up), it is faster on single-person detection, but slower on multi-person detection.
 * Install and run AlphaPose on your videos (more intruction on their repository)
 * Translate the AlphaPose single json file to OpenPose frame-by-frame files (with `AlphaPose_to_OpenPose.py` script, see [Utilities](#utilities)):
    ```